 After a successful opening of the CDS Account, you will be provided with the account number and a secret question that you will have to identify yourself with whenever you make a trade at NSE.
 You are also privileged to open multiple CDS accounts with different agents/brokers where you can buy shares of different companies and trade them separately.

-Investing in stock exchange can guarantee you value of your money especially if invested for a long term.
+Investing in stock exchange can guarantee you value for your money especially if invested for a long term.
 Ensure that you have done due diligence before settling on shares of a particular company by conducting market research analysis.
 Always go for companies that are safe to invest and which have high growth potential.